What is a cashback credit card?

 Use our guide credit reports: all you need to know for the lowdown.

-However, those with a poor credit history may also be able to benefit from credit builder cards which offer cashback.
+However, those with a poor credit history may also be able to benefit from credit builder cards that offer cashback.

 Just bear in mind that your credit limit will be fairly low to begin with and these cards come with a high APR so you should make sure you repay what you owe each month to reap the rewards of any cashback offer.